 - Electronic devices go in various places.
 It all depends on the size of the device.
-Tablets, ebooks, cameras can stay in your bag in their individual cases.
-Laptops, notebooks and game consoles need to be taken out of your carry-on and placed in a separate bin for screening.
+Tablets, e-books, and cameras can stay in your bag in their individual cases.
+Laptops, notebooks, and game consoles need to be taken out of your carry-on and placed in a separate bin for screening.

 - Dress appropriately.
-Dress comfortably with easy-to-remove outerwear, belts and shoes.
+Dress comfortably with easy-to-remove outerwear, belts, and shoes.
 The latter is particularly helpful if you’re flying to or through the US as you’ll have to remove your shoes at security.
 Avoid wearing clothing with metal buttons and snaps that will sound the metal detector alarm.
 Bras with underwire frequently set off the alarm.
 Wear a sports bra on travel days.

 - Take care of your passport.
 Have a specific place on your person for your passport that is easy and accessible.
 You will have to show it many times but you don’t want to put it down so that it gets lost.
 Always return it to the same place.

 - Sail past baggage check.
 If you only have a carry-on you can go past check-in and past the baggage check and go directly to the security line for your gate.
 If you have to check a bag, look for the baggage check line.

 - Prepare for security.
 Before you enter the security line, unlock your carry-on and empty your water bottle.
 You can refill it on the other side of security.
 Have your boarding pass ready.